How to successfully use Nutri-Score optimization for your product

 Juice: eugenivy reserv / Unsplash

 Dr. Fabienne Hübener is a freelance science journalist specializing in the senses and sensory research.
-She has been writing for us since 2017 and also likes to accompany our team with the video camera in the lab and at conferences.
+She has been writing for our blog since 2017.

 Feb 1, 2022